jezebelatucsd/cse15l-lab-reports/lab-report-4-week-8.md

 3) Do you think there is a small (<10 lines) code change that will make your program work for snippet 3 and all related cases that have newlines in brackets and parentheses?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.
-> The issue with snippet 1 may lie in the extra paretheses and bracks that are scattered throughout.
-There might also have be if statements added to account for these issues.
+> The issue with snippet 3 may lie in the incomplete link implementation throught and the new lines added that are scattered throughout.
+There might have to be if statements added to account for these issues like new lines and all there might have to be chnages to the md file it self.

 ## If your code already works on some/all test cases, include an explanation of what were the code changes that allowed the tests to pass.